How to Speed Up Your Metabolism Naturally: 7 Ways

 Before you get too happy about the fact that we burn calories digesting food, the amount of calories is pretty small.
-One scientific paper suggests a mixed diet at energy balance burns 5–15% of total calories on digestion2.
-If you ate about 1,800 calories, that would amount to 90–270 calories, which is less than the calories in your venti vanilla latte3.
+One scientific paper suggests a mixed diet at energy balance burns 5–15% of total calories on digestion<sup>2</sup>.
+If you ate about 1,800 calories, that would amount to 90–270 calories, which is less than the calories in your venti vanilla latte<sup>3</sup>.

-Just keep in mind that your body can only use a certain amount of protein in one sitting—about 20–30 grams of protein in one hour, depending on your daily needs (based on activity level, gender, muscle mass, etc.).
+This eat-food-and-burn-calories idea has legs, though.
+If you’re into it, focus on protein.
+Just keep in mind that your body can only use a certain amount of protein in a single sitting—about 20–30 grams of protein in one hour, depending on your daily needs (based primarily on activity level, gender, and amount of muscle mass).

-The previously mentioned data review published in Science reported that total daily energy expenditure—how much energy your body needs to fuel activity, stay alive, and operate—increased with more fat-free mass8 (aka lean body mass).
+Data reports that your total daily energy expenditure—how much energy your body needs to fuel activity, stay alive, and operate—increases with more fat-free mass, which is most commonly referred to as lean body mass<sup>11</sup>.

-A small study on young adults found that lean body mass had the strongest correlation to participants’ resting metabolic rate9, as did gender.
-Researchers posited that while men generally have a higher RMR, their data suggested it was because men tended to have more lean muscle mass than women.
+A small study on young adults found that lean body mass had the strongest correlation to participants’ resting metabolic rate, as did gender.
+Researchers posited that men generally have a higher RMR since men tend to carry more lean muscle mass than women<sup>12</sup>.